PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 - **Increasing range:**
   If the agent misses its target, the closing velocity may be negative, i.e., the distance between the agent and its target may be increasing, as the target is now behind the agent.
   PPN accelerates the agent to move radially away from the target since that maintains the constant obtuse bearing.
-  To overcome this issue, we negate the sign of the closing velocity, so that it is always non-negative: $v_c = \|\vec{v}_r\|$.
-  PPN will thus turn the agent back towards the target in case of a negative closing velocity.
+  To overcome this issue, the negative closing velocity is replaced by a large positive turn factor, so that PPN will turn the agent back towards the target.
   Additionally, the navigation gain is increased significantly to expedite the turn.
   ```cs
   // The closing velocity is negative because the closing velocity is opposite to the range rate.